elkott/parse-medication-table-data/README.md

 1. Download repository ZIP file, and unzip it.
 It will unzip to, say, the "parse-medication-table-data" folder.
 2. Browse to the "parse-medication-table-data/html" subfolder.
 3. Open "index.html" in the browser (tested in chrome, and FireFox).
-4. Load the database sample files.
+4. Load the database sample files from the "DPDFiles" sub-folder.
 Start with the "COMP.TXT" file first, and then "DRUG.TXT".
 5. If both files are loaded successfully, the two main functionality of this example will become available:
     (a) Display drug brand name, and manufacturer data, and (b) Generate Neo4j Cypher queries to create nodes representing drug, and drug companies, and their relationships.